A blog series on finding Salvation in Christ Alone

 "Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few.”
 Matthew 7:13-14

 If you have never trusted in God and invited Him to be the Lord over your life, I pray that you would start right here today.
-Recognize that following Him requires a turning away from the old life and a turning towards a new life in Christ.
+Recognize the gravity of the sin in your life and understand that your unforgiven sin will separate you for all of eternity from a Holy God.

 If you have never found your hope and Salvation in the ONE TRUE GOD, my prayer is that you would seek him today and find your hope in Him.
 If you are ready to surrender your life to God here is a sample prayer that you can pray.